WayScience/CytoSnake/docs/tutorial.md

 ### Setting up files

-If you are using the downloaded dataset. unzip the zip files in the directory where the CytoSnake source is.
+If you are using the downloaded datasets unzip the zip files in the directory where the CytoSnake source is.

 ```text